MINGW64-cell/CheckersEngine/README.md

 05/26/2022

-Presentation
+Presentation started.
+The AI is was named tEddy

+05/29/2022

+AI named changed to LCM (L.ethality C.aitlyn M.id). (courtesy of Franz)

 06/3/2022

-Inheritance Version of the capture is 95% complete.
+Inheritance Version of the capture method is complete.
+AI was renamed to TUC